-Established in 1992, it is the first of three pathways, with an additional MA in Applied Anthropology and Community Development launched in 2012 and an MA in Applied Anthropology and Community Arts launched in 2015.
-The three pathways entail different placements but are taught together, providing much opportunity for exchange of ideas and collaboration amongst students.
+Established in 1992, it is the first of three pathways, with an additional MA Applied Anthropology and Community Development launched in 2012 and an MA Applied Anthropology and Community Arts launched in 2015.
+The three pathways entail different placements but are taught together, providing many opportunities for exchange of ideas and collaboration amongst students.

 Contact the department

 Modules are taken over one academic year if you are studying full-time, and two years if you are studying part-time (part-time study only available to home/EU students).

 Full-time students attend on Tuesdays and Thursdays and spend the rest of the week on fieldwork placements and library studies.

 Part-time students attend on Thursdays in one year and Tuesdays in the other and spend some of the week on fieldwork placements and library studies

 Anthropology componentsThe Department of Anthropology teaches two of the core components of your degree: Contemporary Social Issues and Anthropological Research Methods.

 In addition we strongly encourage all students, particularly those without a background in anthropology, to sit in on other MA option courses offered by the anthropology department, such as Anthropological Theory, Anthropology of Development, Anthropology of Violence, Anthropology of Art and Anthropology and the Environment.

 Fieldwork and placements